flybywiresim/docs/docs/a32nx-briefing/flight-deck/glareshield/warning.md

     - LDC signal lost above 15ft or loss of GLIDE signal when above 100ft.
 The flight director bars flash on the PFD and LAND mode remains engaged.
     - Difference of radio altimeter indications is more than 15ft.

-### 6. ATC MSG

 !!! note ""
     Note: Currently not available in the FBW A32NX for Microsoft Flight Simulator

+### 6. ATC MSG

 - Will flash when an ATC message is received via the CPDLC (Controller-Pilot Data Link Communication), accompanied by an alarm.
 This notification can be cancelled by pressing the "ATC MSG" pb

+!!! note ""
+    Note: Currently not available in the FBW A32NX for Microsoft Flight Simulator

 ---